GDU-IIITK/Sessions-Repo/Session-2 DIY Challenge Session 24-10-2024/Resources/Unity-resources.md

 ![Unity Basic](./Assets/UnityBasic.png)

 ### What you will learn
-- A structured tutorial for beginner covering the basics of Unity
+- A structured tutorial for beginners covering the basics of Unity
 - A good starting point for beginners
-- Provides gneral ideas to be used in all kinds of projects
+- Provides general ideas to be used in all kinds of projects
-- Learn game development using the wll known flappy bird game
+- Learn game development using the well known flappy bird game

 ## [Unity Intermediate : Tanks](https://learn.unity.com/project/tanks-tutorial?uv=5.x)